BiLLY-J03l/Snort-and-Splunk/README.md

 # Snort-and-Splunk
 Configuring Snort and Splunk as a SIEM solution on Linux

-What we will do?
+- What we will do?

- -Use Snort for implementing IDS rules.
+ - Use Snort for implementing IDS rules.

- -Use Splunk Forwarder to forward the logs to our splunk server.
+ - Use Splunk Forwarder to forward the logs to our splunk server.

- -Use Splunk Enterprise to listen for the forwarded logs and alerts.
+ - Use Splunk Enterprise to listen for the forwarded logs and alerts.

 --------------------------------------------------------